 Finally on the beauty front, I've been using So ... ?
 Fragrance's Wild Berries body mist pretty much constantly at work.
 I went off So ...? for years after I got past the 12-year-old Charlie body spray phase (we've all been there).
 This one has brought me back around to the brand however.
 The bottle is a LOT less tacky than their body spray cans and the spray smells so sweet and fruity.
 I've had a whole tonne of compliments off everyone at work on how it smells and we've all passed it around a few times to share!

 Lifestyle and food

 I'm really getting back into my herbal/green teas at the moment, and Tetley have a new range out which I adore.
 Their berry green tea featured in my May favourites, and now we're back with Tetley's Super mint green tea.
 I find peppermint tea can be a little too much for me sometimes, but this is perfect.
 The peppermint is subtle and sweet, and almost tastes like spearmint.
 It's their 'Detox' tea and makes me feel a lot less bloated.

 I'm only going to briefly mention my Ohh Deer x Urban Outfitters Daily Planner, because I have a whole post on it here, but oh my word it's incredible.
 It's everything I've ever wanted in a planner, and I don't go a day without writing in it now.
-It's out of stock online at the moment, but you can find the same planners with different cover designs here.

 My final favourite this month is Eat Pray Love by Elizabeth Gilbert.
 I fell in love with this book in a way I haven't done in years.
 It made me feel empowered, in charge of my life, and served as a reminder that I can decide my own destiny.
 I've written a whole post delving into why I got so drawn in by this novel if you fancy a read.